 - serious and willful misconduct (employer intentionally caused the injury)

-- discrimination (employee fired for filing a claim)
+- discrimination (you were fired for filing a claim)

 - statute of limitations (claim was timely filed)

-- self -procured medical treatment (injured worker got medical treatment on his or her own)
+- self -procured medical treatment (you got medical treatment on your own)

 - supplemental job displacement benefits ($6,000 voucher for retraining)